 - 1. Accrual of annual leave will cease during the time period an employee is out of work on "leave" as described in Section 16-G. Accrual of annual leave will cease during the time period an employee is out on disability and workers' compensation. - 4.
 Notice of Leave.
 A request for annual leave shall be submitted to the employee's immediate supervisor.
 Annual leave may be taken only after approval by the Department Head so that, insofar as practicable, the department can function without the hiring of additional temporary help.
-Annual leave shall be authorized in units of days or hours only. - 5.
-Maximum Allowable Accumulation.
-Unused annual leave not exceeding three hundred sixty (360) hours may be carried into the next calendar year.
-It is the intent of these rules to have employees take their annual leave yearly.
-Therefore, no payment shall be made for non-use of annual leave except as provided in section 16.E.6. unless approved by the Mayor and City. - 6.
+Annual leave shall be authorized in units of days or hours only. - Maximum Allowable Accumulation.
+Unused annual leave not exceeding three hundred sixty (360) hours may be carried into the next calendar year. - 6.
 Payment for Unused Leave.
-When an employee is separated from service, such employee shall be paid for all unused annual leave (up to 360 hours) unless he or she fails to give and serve proper notice of resignation, of no less than ten (10) working days without leave. - F. Sick Leave. - 2.
+When an employee is separated from service, such employee shall be paid for all unused annual leave unless he or she fails to give and serve proper notice of resignation, of no less than ten (10) working days without leave. - F. Sick Leave. - 2.
 General.
 Sick leave shall be allowed to an eligible employee in the following instances: - a.
 In the case of actual sickness or disability of the employee, or for medical, dental, eye examination, or treatment for which arrangements cannot be made outside of working hours; and - b.
-When the employee is required to care for a sick or injured immediate family member, spouse, child, or member of the immediate family. the employee shall report the illness prior to his or her scheduled work time.
+When the employee is required to care for a sick or injured immediate family member, the employee shall report the illness prior to his or her scheduled work time. - 3.
+Eligibility.
+Those employees entitled to earn annual leave shall also be eligible to earn sick leave as described in Section 16.E.2. - 4.
+Rate of Leave Accrual.
+Full-time employees begin to accrue sick leave immediately upon employment at the rate of eight (8) hours per month.
+Accrual of sick leave will cease during the time period an employee is out of work on "leave" as described in Section 16.G.
+Accrual of annual leave will cease during the time period an employee is out on disability and workers'